ITU-AI-ML-in-5G-Challenge/Est_Site_specific_prop_loss_min_info_BoilerSignal/Readme.md

 ## 1. Introduction

-This repository contains the complete solution developed by **Team BoilerSignal (Purdue University)** for the **ITU AI/ML in 5G Challenge: Estimation of Site-Specific Radio Propagation Loss Estimation with Minimal Information**.
+This repository contains the complete solution developed by **Team BoilerSignal** for the **ITU AI/ML in 5G Challenge: Estimation of Site-Specific Radio Propagation Loss Estimation with Minimal Information**.

 The challenge, organized by the International Telecommunication Union (ITU) under the AI for Good initiative, focused on developing machine learning models for estimating **urban radio propagation loss (PL)** using limited geometric and environmental information.